Skip Ribbon Commands

 On October 11, 2017, more than 30 years after 17-year-old George Perrot was sent to prison for life for the sexual assault of a 78-year-old woman in Springfield, Massachusetts, he was exonerated because the FBI hair analysis used to convict him was scientifically flawed.

 Not long after, she heard someone enter the house.
-She went to the kitchen where an intruder confronted her and pushed her back into her bedroom.
+She went back to the kitchen where an intruder confronted her and pushed her back into her bedroom.
 She said he struck her, sexually assaulted her on the floor, and left with her purse.
 She said the attacker was clean-shaven, with dark wavy hair, and was wearing a blue jacket, dark pants, and white sneakers.

 Lichwala testified and said she never saw the person who broke into her home.

-Eubanks testified that two of the markers were present in 41 percent of the population who, like Perrot, was Caucasian.
+Eubanks testified that two of the markers were present in 41 percent of the population which, like Perrot, was Caucasian.
 He said that the third marker was present in 48 percent of the Caucasian population, and the fourth was present in 99 percent of the Caucasian population.

-Oakes conceded on cross-examination that unlike fingerprint analysis, the hair comparison could not be the basis of a positive identification.
+Oakes conceded on cross-examination that unlike fingerprint analysis, hair comparison could not be the basis of a positive identification.
 Nevertheless, he said that he had “worked thousands of cases involving thousands of known hair standards, so when I do in fact associate a questioned hair with a known hair standard, in my opinion, it forms a basis of a strong association, because very rarely do I see known samples from two people that are so alike that I cannot tell them apart.
-So it is more than just I can’t exclude him.
+So, it is more than just I can’t exclude him.
 I feel reasonably strong about that association or I wouldn’t be testifying to it.”

 The prosecution tried to introduce a statement made by Perrot about where he discarded Lichwala’s purse.
 The trial judge barred the statement, ruling that it was obtained by a police officer who visited Perrot in jail to collect hair and blood samples on December 10, 1985.
 By that time, Perrot was represented by a lawyer and so the officer’s questioning of him without permission was improper.

-The judge, however, allowed the prosecution to introduce the purse, which had been located after Perrot told them where to find it.
+The judge, however, allowed the prosecution to introduce the purse.
 The judge ruled that it would have been discovered eventually even if Perrot had not disclosed its location.

-Perrot testified that he did not remember signing the statement admitting to the Prekop and Lichwala break-ins.
+Perrot testified that he did not remember signing the statement admitting to the M.P. and Lichwala break-ins.
+He said that on the date of the crimes which were the subject of the trial, he had been drinking beer and had taken two "purple" Mescaline pills.
 He denied that he had admitted committing those crimes.
 He also testified that detectives beat him during his interrogation.

 On December 14, 1987, the jury convicted Perrot of aggravated rape, burglary and assault in a dwelling, unarmed robbery, and indecent assault and battery.
 He was sentenced to life in prison.

 On June 4, 1990, the Massachusetts Supreme Judicial Court set aside the convictions and ordered a new trial.
 The court ruled that Lichwala’s purse should not have been allowed into evidence.

-Prior to a retrial, a different prosecutor, Brett Vottero, was assigned to handle the case.
-At that time, he discovered a “confession” that purported to be signed by Perrot in which he implicated two of his friends in a break-in at the home of Mae Marchand.
+The court held that the improper admission could have swayed the jury to convict on all of the charges.

 Prosecutor Francis Bloom had prepared the confession after Marchand had been unable to identify Perrot in the lineup in December 1987.
-Bloom had forged Perrot’s signature on the confession and then used it to try to bluff Perrot’s friends into confessing that they committed the Marchand break-in.
-The gambit failed—the friends were not charged—and the Massachusetts State Bar later reprimanded Bloom for the forgery.
+Bloom had forged Perrot’s signature on the confession, and then used it to try to bluff Perrot’s friends into confessing that they committed the Marchand break-in.
+The gambit had failed, and the friends were not charged.
+The Massachusetts State Bar later reprimanded Bloom for the forgery.

 The defense filed a motion to dismiss the charges based on prosecutorial misconduct.
 That motion was denied.